 A: Water Lines or Water Heater

 Water line brings water into your home, it is their main purpose!
 However, if on springs a leak, this will put the water where you DON’T want it.
 Much like your water heater too.
 The sole purpose is to heat your water.
-If the water your heater is taking in is leaking, you will have a major problem.
-Check out this link for more information on water heaters!
+If you have a water heater leaking, you will have a major problem.

 Yes, there are a ton of answers (and counting) to what can cause water in a crawl space.
 We just have to find the root of the cause!